 Here's a quick overview of some of the things we offer homeschooling parents and students at the Burlington Public Library.

-Help your students and the Burlington Public Library by filling out our Assignment Alert Form before you give your assignments.
+Help your students and the Burlington Public Library by filling a form before you give your assignments.

 Book Discussion Kits